Hi-Ray/cd-dd/README.md

 ## Usage

+You can either download and run a prebuilt binary from the [releases tab](https://github.com/Hi-Ray/cd-dd/releases) or install the package via npmjs.
 If you want to install this package without npmjs, please read the documentation [here](https://github.com/Hi-Ray/cd-dd/blob/master/install-with-git.md).
 ```shell
 > npm i cdragon-dd # install the package for your current project
 > npm i cdragon-dd -g # install the package as a global CLI tool